DAGWorks-Inc/hamilton/docs/concepts/materialization.rst

 Benefits

-- Flexibility for Driver user to change data location
+- Flexibility for Driver users to change data location
 - Less dataflow functions to define and maintain
 - All operations are part of the dataflow

 Limitations

-- Writing a custom DataSaver or DataLoader requires more efforts than adding a function to the dataflow.
+- Writing a custom DataSaver or DataLoader requires more effort than adding a function to the dataflow.
 - Adds complexity to the Driver (e.g., ``run.py``).

 DataLoader and DataSaver
 ------------------------

-In Hamilton, ``DataLoader`` and ``DataSaver`` are classes that defined how to load or save a particular data format.
+In Hamilton, ``DataLoader`` and ``DataSaver`` are classes that define how to load or save a particular data format.
 Calling ``Driver.materialize(DataLoader(), DataSaver())`` adds nodes to the dataflow (see visualizations above).

 Here are simplified snippets for saving and loading an XGBoost model to JSON.